Aboobaker Osman Mitha

-Background
+Early life and education

-Aboobaker Osman Mitha was born on 1 June 1923 at his family residence in the extremely posh Malabar Hill neighbourhood of Bombay, British India.
+Aboobaker Osman Mitha was born on 1 June 1923 at his family residence in the Malabar Hill neighbourhood of Bombay, British India.
 He was born into an affluent and wealthy business family belonging to the Memon community.
 He grew up in a traditional Indian joint family environment, presided over by an imperious grandfather and powerful grandmother.
 His entire childhood and early youth was spent in tony south Bombay, he attended the elite schools and colleges there and was attended on by a retinue of servants.

-Career
+Military career

 British Indian Army

 As a young man, Mitha rejected both a career in business and the bride chosen for him by his grandfather, deciding instead to embark upon a career in the army.
 After finishing high school he joined a pre-cadet academy, and was selected for a commission in the British Indian Army.
 He passed out of the Indian Military Academy, Dehradun, on 21 June 1942.
 He was granted an emergency commission in the Indian Army and appointed to the 2nd battalion 4th Bombay Grenadiers.
 After volunteering for the Indian Parachute Regiment, he served in Burma during World War II and was dropped behind Japanese lines for high-risk operations.
 He was promoted war substantive Lieutenant 21 December 1942.
-He was granted a regular Indian Army commission on 25 May 1946 with an initial commission date of 1 June 1944 and to rank of Lieutenant from 1 December 1945.
+He was granted a regular Indian Army commission on 25 May 1946 with an initial commission date of 1 June 1944 and to the rank of Lieutenant from 1 December 1945.

 Mitha refers to the blatant racism that British officers practised against their Indian colleagues in his posthumously published book, Unlikely Beginnings.
 He wrote, "If there were ten officers in a mess, two of them British, they would see to it that they had little, if anything, to do with their Indian counterparts".